-Dr. Karen Stout: "The Urgent Case: Centering Teaching and Learning in the Next Generation of Community College Redesign"
+(2018) Dr. Karen Stout: "The Urgent Case: Centering Teaching and Learning in the Next Generation of Community College Redesign"

 "Excellent teaching and support for quality instruction must be at the core of our reform work” as community college leaders, said Achieving the Dream President and CEO Karen Stout during the 2018 Dallas Herring Lecture.
 How can leaders create a culture of excellent teaching and learning?

 (2017) Dr. Eduardo Padrón: “Growing Inequality and Declining Economic Mobility, the Twin Challenges of Our Time: What Leaders of Higher Education Can Do”

 "Will we be an engine of inequality or the best hope of people trying to build lives in this new America?" said Miami Dade College President Eduardo Padrón in his 2017 Dallas Herring Lecture.

-Dr. Josh Wyner: “Community College 3.0: What’s Next for the Student Success Agenda?”
+(2016) Dr. Josh Wyner: “Community College 3.0: What’s Next for the Student Success Agenda?”

 "Here is the challenge for community colleges over the coming decade and beyond: Can they deliver more degrees of higher quality to a more diverse population without greater public investment?" said Dr. Josh Wyner during the 2016 Dallas Herring Lecture.
 He is the vice president and executive director of the College Excellence Program at the Aspen Institute.